hackatron/hackatron.github.io/_posts/2012-04-11-sveglia-s-timer-model-class.markdown

 ---
 layout: post
 title: Sveglia's Timer model class
+description: Description of Sveglia's Timer model, its main attributes, and its lifecycle
 ---

 Sveglia app is composed by two main model classes: `Timer` and `TimerTemplate`, this post will explain some implementations details of `Timer` class.